n-o-karma/Dark_Sky_Finder/README.md

 We hope you enjoy our interactive map!<br />

-⋆ To use map use the template folder to access the html ⋆
+⋆ To use the map use the template folder to access the html ⋆ <br />

 By Nick O'Karma, Stephen Smith, Hannah Whang, Desiree Trevino, Elizabeth Di Scala, Michael Cariello, and Crystal Lucas